Kate Upton Picks Her Nose In Bizarre Candid Video

 “She actually is a really good baby,” Upton shared in the interview.
 “I feel like she’s a really cute mixture of us both.”

-She also joked at the time that she wasn’t in a place to start thinking about having any more children just yet as she admitted that Genevieve’s birth was still a little too fresh in her mind.
+She also joked at the time that she wasn’t in a place to start thinking about having any more children just yet, as she admitted that Genevieve’s birth was still a little too fresh in her mind.

 “I can’t even think about having more kids now,” Upton said.
 “I’m like, ‘I’m just sleeping through the night now,’ so it’s still fresh in my mind.”